 With a legendary surf scene and golden crescent beaches that span more than 120 miles, there are attractions everywhere you turn in Hawaii.
 Maui, known as "the Valley Isle", is a favourite for its misty peaks, gorgeous sunsets and bamboo forests.
-Relax on Kaanapali Beach or see at the red sands at Kaihalulu – it’s like no other beach in the world.
+Relax on Kaanapali Beach or see the red sands at Kaihalulu – it’s like no other beach in the world.

 With a tropical climate, secluded palm-fringed beaches and topography as varied as a patchwork quilt, Puerto Rico is arguably the most exotic island in the Caribbean.
-Spot tree frogs in the dense jungle of El Yunque, take a night-time swim in the bioluminescent Mosquito Bay and the country's abundance of beautiful golden sands.
+Spot tree frogs in the dense jungle of El Yunque, take a night-time swim in the bioluminescent Mosquito Bay and admire the country's abundance of beautiful golden sands.

 Azure water, swaying hammocks and hidden beaches can all be found in Colombia – a country that until recently has escaped the tourist trail.
-Hike through Tayrona National Park, an eco-traveller’s dream destination.
+Hike through Tayrona National Park, an eco-traveller’s dream destination and hands down one of the most exotic places to travel in the world.
 It’s the perfect place to stay in a beach hut, feast on exotic fruits and explore beautiful lagoons.

 The secret’s out; the Croatian island of Vis has some serious pulling power among island hoppers, thanks to its dramatic cliffs and exotic beaches.
 This gem in the Adriatic is a short boat ride away from the Croatian town of Split, yet its secluded coves would look right at home in the tropics.
 Take a boat to Stiniva, a hidden beach that’s often heralded as the best in Europe.